zenith391/PowerHigh/README.md

 # PowerHigh
 PowerHigh is a 2D game library using a component-system, it is also very customizable via various drawing calls.
-And custom-doublebuffering, with (at next version) Android support.
+And custom-doublebuffering, with (at 1.0) Android support.

 ## Getting started